 We compiled a list of the best baseball hitting aids on the market.
 Whether you’re shopping for a little leaguer, or you yourself play at the highest of levels, these hitting aids will help improve your swing in a multitude of ways including discipline, power, and consistency.
-This list includes hitting aids for budgets as low as $25.
-We compiled an unbiased list of the best baseball hitting aids to help you track, measure, and improve your hitting.
+This list includes baseball hitting aids for budgets as low as $25.

 Diamond Kinetics is one of the few companies leading the charge in baseball technology.
 Along with Blast Motion, Diamond Kinetics is the only bat sensors approved by MLB for use on-field during workouts.
 In our mind, a Diamond Kinetics SwingTracker is a must have for every coaches toolbag.